pymupdf/PyMuPDF/docs/page.rst

       * New in v1.16.11
       * Changed in v1.16.12: The previous *mark* parameter is gone.
 Instead, the respective rectangles are filled with the individual *fill* color of each redaction annotation.
 If a *text* was given in the annotation, then :meth:`insert_textbox` is invoked to insert it, using parameters provided with the redaction.
       * Changed in v1.18.0: added option for handling images that overlap redaction areas.
+      * Changed in v1.23.27: added option for removing graphics as well.

       |history_end|